summivox/kisume/README.md

 ### Getting Organized

-Kisume allows you to not only run IIFEs, but also transfer existing functions and variables down to the real `window` domain without actually polluting it.
-You may pass down [simple objects][post] and functions down to the real `window` domain and organize them into _namespaces_ within `window.KISUME`.
+In addition to running IIFEs, Kisume allows you to pass [simple objects][post] and functions down to the real `window` domain and organize them into _namespaces_.

 A _namespace_ is a normal javascript object managed by `window.KISUME`.
 Functions stored within a namespace are treated as methods of the namespace